Public Health Measures

 - Most importantly, following these standards is part of the commitment people who are on Grounds make to the University and to each other.

 Effective enforcement relies on a commitment by students, faculty, and staff to remind one another of appropriate policies and guidelines, and to hold one another accountable.
 If you see something, you should respectfully say something.
 Remind them of the appropriate public health guideline and ask if you can help them.
 For example, you might offer to assist them in locating a mask or accessing a resource.
 Respectfully engaging with others to promote compliance is the best way to ensure the University maintains a healthy and safe environment for all.
-UVA HR has also developed guidance for managers and employees on how to promote mask wearing and proper behavior on and around Grounds.
+UVA HR has also developed guidance for managers and employees.

 The University has defined non-compliance of University adopted public health policies and guidelines into two categories: minor and infrequent, and significant or repetitive.
 Minor and infrequent non-compliance is defined as unintentional or accidental violations of the University’s adopted public health policies or guidelines that occur infrequently, without the intent to harm or disrupt, and result in prompt action by the offending party to enter into compliance.
 Minor and infrequent non-compliance should be addressed at the lowest level possible through community ownership and active bystander engagement.
 Significant non-compliance is defined as intentional or reckless violations of the University’s adopted public health policies or guidelines.
 Such violations include engaging in conduct which intentionally or recklessly threatens the health and safety of the University community.
 Repetitive non-compliance refers to repeated violations of University adopted public health policies or guidelines despite informal feedback and/or bystander engagement.
 The University has provided a reporting platform for significant or repetitive violations.
 This platform can be found on the Just Report It and UVA Emergency Management websites.